uhm-whats-happening/uhm-whats-happening.github.io/index.md

 ##### The What's Happening Solution

 An application where students can both post and view events that are scheduled or happening on campus.
+We are live [here](http://whats-happening-uhm.meteorapp.com/)!

 Upon arrival to the site, you are created by the landing page below.